Deep Learning in steganography and steganalysis from 2015 to 2018: The different networks used over the period 2015-2018

-It should also be noted that the training is done end-to-end without particular initialization (except when there is a curriculum training mechanism).
-This initial network was not compared to Yedroudj-Net \cite{Yedroudj2018_Net}, nor to Zhu-Net \cite{Zhu-Net2019} at the time of writing this chapter but one can think that the update of Yedroudj-Net (i.e. Zhu-Net), and this network (SRNet) have similar performances.
+It should also be noted that the training is completed end-to-end without particular initialization (except when there is a curriculum training mechanism).
+In the initial publication \cite{Boroumand2018_SRNet}, SRNet network was not compared to Yedroudj-Net \cite{Yedroudj2018_Net}, or to Zhu-Net \cite{Zhu-Net2019}, but later, in 2019, in \cite{Zhu-Net2019} all these networks have been compared and the update of Yedroudj-Net i.e. Zhu-Net gives performances of 1\% to 4\% improvement over SRNet, and 4\% to 9\% improvement over Yedroudj-Net, when using the usual comparison protocol.
+Note that Zhu-Net is also better than the network {\it Cov-Pool} published at IH\&MMSec'2019 \cite{Deng2019_Cov-Pool}, and whose performances are similar to SRNet.